specialized806/microsoft-365-docs/copilot/microsoft-365-copilot-overview.md

   So, you can use Copilot in Word to help create a document, in Excel to get suggestions for formulas, in Outlook to summarize an email thread, and in Teams to summarize meetings.

 - Uses content in [Microsoft Graph](/graph/overview) to personalize the responses with a user's work emails, chats, and documents.
-Copilot only shows the data that users have permission to access, including data in their Microsoft 365 service boundary.
+Copilot only shows the data that users have permission to access.

 - Coordinates large language models (LLMs).
 LLMs are a type of artificial intelligence (AI) algorithms.
 These algorithms use deep learning techniques and data sets to understand, summarize, predict, and generate content.

-  The LLMs include pretrained models, like Generative Pre-Trained Transformers (GPT) (GPT-4), that are designed to excel in these tasks.
+  The LLMs include pretrained models, like Generative Pre-Trained Transformers (GPT) (GPT-4), that are designed for these tasks.
 To learn more about Generative Pre-Trained Transformers, ask [Copilot](https://copilot.microsoft.com).

 To learn more, see: